 Some of the trees suddenly move….
 I realize that it’s not trees and bushes my eyes are catching – it’s clusters of animals.
 This bit of Serengeti IS in fact just grasslands without trees or bushes.

 I have never seen this many animals before.
 Hundreds – thousands!
 Zebras, wildebeests and gazelles are everywhere.
 As far as my eyes can see I spot animals.
-Secretary birds and kori bustards are lined up just for me to photograph them.
-In the beginning I shoot away.
+Secretary birds and kori bustards are lined up just for me to photograph them and in the beginning I shoot away.

 First I get tired of photographing wildebeest.
 They look so – dumb….
 Then the zebras wear me out.
 They always seem to turn around when I want to take a picture so all I get is their behinds.
 The kori bustard isn’t really such a beautiful bird, I think to myself.